Metaswitch/clearwater-readthedocs/docs/Automatic_Clustering_Config_Sharing.md

 This features uses [etcd](https://github.com/coreos/etcd) as a decentralized data store, a `clearwater-cluster-manager` service to handle automatic clustering, and a `clearwater-config-manager` to handle configuration sharing.

 ### Etcd masters and proxies
 Clearwater nodes can run either as an etcd master or an etcd proxy.
-When depoying a node, you can chose whether it acts as a master or proxy by filling in either the `etcd_cluster` or `etcd_proxy` config option in `/etc/clearwater/local_config` (see the [configuration options reference](Clearwater_Configuration_Options_Reference.md) for more details).
+When deploying a node, you can chose whether it acts as a master or proxy by filling in either the `etcd_cluster` or `etcd_proxy` config option in `/etc/clearwater/local_config` (see the [configuration options reference](Clearwater_Configuration_Options_Reference.md) for more details).

 There are some restrictions on which nodes can be masters or proxies:
 * There must always be at least 3 etcd masters in the cluster